-

 By 1878, the breed was also registered in the United States with AKC recognition coming in 1884 as the Gordon Castle Setter.
 In 1892, the AKC changed the breed name to Gordon Setter.
 It wouldn’t be until 1924 that the Kennel Club (previously the British Kennel Club) would also update the name of the breed to Gordon Setter.

 Gordons are focused, determined, and hardworking out in the field.
 At home with their families, they are affectionate, sweet, and loyal.
 They tend to be gentle, patient, playful, and sweet with children.
-This dog breed is also known for being a puppy at heart and, much like the lovable Labrador Retriever, takes a little bit more time to mature.
+This dog breed is also known for being a puppy at heart, much like the lovable Labrador Retriever, and takes a little bit more time to mature.

 They may be aloof towards other dogs and strangers, but socialization early and often can help.
 Still, they tend to prefer attention from “their” people.
 They will gladly accept friendly pats and attention from strangers, but they don’t tend to actively seek it out as they would rather be near their humans and get attention from them.